AlexBocken/mykb/docs/vimwiki.md

 #### Conversion to HTML

-Vimwiki has the built in feature to export your wiki in to an HTML wiki.
+Vimwiki has the built-in feature to export your wiki in to an HTML wiki.
 The build in version only supports the vimwiki markup language.
 If you write in this language, you should change the `vimwiki_list` command such that it includes `'syntax': 'vimwiki', 'ext': '.wiki'`.
 Afterwords you can just run
 ```
 :VimwikiAll2HTML
 ```
-To only convert the current page to html, use `:Vimwiki2HTML`. which converts all existing `.wiki` files in to html files and links them against each other.
+To only convert the current page to Html, use `:Vimwiki2HTML` which converts all existing `.wiki` files in to Html files and links them against each other.

-To expand this capability to markdown, you have to include certain wrapper scripts.
+To expand this capability to Markdown, you have to include certain wrapper scripts.
  -  TODO